LaihoE/demoparser/src/README.md

 ### Welcome to the source code

+lib.rs => Python bindings
+main.rs => Some junk if you want to try out with rust The parser itself is in the parsing dir

 The outer loop trough the file is very simple and can be found in parsing/parser.rs.